Coin, Iowa

 Coin is a city in Page County, Iowa, United States.
 The population was 176 at the time of the 2020 census.
 The Wabash Trace—a railroad converted to a bicycle trail—passes through here.
-It is also the hometown of running coach and fitness writer Joe Henderson.

 History

-Coin was platted in 1879, on the Chicago, Burlington and Quincy Railroad line.
+Coin was platted in 1879, on the Chicago, Burlington and Quincy Railroad line; it was a mile south of Snow Hill and on the opposite bank of the river.
 The origin of the name "Coin" is obscure.